MENU

 Once the kidney is removed from the donor, it is taken to the recipient, who will usually be in another hospital.
-Recovery from a kidney donation operation can take from 2-12 weeks, depending on the individual person’s progress.
+Recovery time after kidney donation can take from two to 12 weeks, depending on the individual person’s progress.

 After the operation is completed, the donor is taken to a recovery room where they will wake up from the anaesthetic.
 They will have several temporary tubes (or lines) inserted during the operation, such as a catheter to drain urine, a drainage tube from the wound, and a tube for painkillers, which are usually removed within a few days.
 Drugs for pain relief will be given immediately, and gradually reduced as someone recovers from the operation.